Nats-ji/CPStyling.lua/README.md

 I also included some useful functions for easier and faster ImGui styling.

 To use it under CET 1.8.3, checkout cet-1.8.3-fix branch

+Please make PR if you want to fix bugs or make improvements
 ### How to use
 ```lua
 CPS = require "cpstyling"